23 Types of Frogs in Florida

 River Frogs (Lithobates heckscheri) are a big species of aquatic frogs only found in the southeastern United States.
 They are native to this region.

-These types of frogs in Florida have a back that is dark and blackish-green, and their bellies are dark grey with whitish spots and waves all over them.
+These frogs in Florida have a back that is dark and blackish-green, and their bellies are dark grey with whitish spots and waves all over them.

 Although they look similar to American Bullfrogs, they may be differentiated from the former by the distinctive white spots on the lower lip.
 In addition, a peculiar whitish ring surrounds each of their groins.